-For the financial year 2022-23, the income tax rate for a Resident Company shall be 30%, however; in cases where the total turnover or gross receipt during the previous year 2020-21 does not exceed INR 4000 Million then the tax rate shall be 25% of the total income.
-However, the option to opt for taxation under section 115BA, section 115BAA and section 115BAB also exists wherein the tax rate shall be 25%, 22% and 15% respectively.
-Section 115BA, section 115BAA and section 115BAB were inserted by way of the Union Budget 2020 in order to give benefit of reduced tax rates to domestic companies subject to fulfilment of certain conditions.
+For the financial year 2023-24, the income tax rate for a Resident Company shall be 30%, however; in cases where the total turnover or gross receipt during the previous year 2021-22 does not exceed INR 4000 Million then the tax rate shall be 25% of the total income.
+However, the option to opt for taxation under section 115BAA, section 115BAA and section 115BAB also exists wherein the tax rate shall be 25%, 22% and 15% respectively.
+Section 115BAA, section 115BAA and section 115BAB were inserted by way of the Union Budget 2020 in order to givebenefit of reduced tax rates to domestic companies subject to fulfilment of certain conditions.

-Along with the income tax an additional amount of surcharge shall also be added to the income tax.
+Along with the income tax an additional amount of surcharge shall also be added to the incometax.
 In cases wherein the company has a total income of more than INR 10 Million but which does not exceed INR 100 Million then the surcharge shall be 7% but wherein the company's total income exceeds INR 100 Million then the surcharge shall be 12%.
-However in a situation wherein the company opts to get taxed under Section 115BAA or Section 115BAB then the rate of surcharge shall be 10% irrespective of the amount of total income.
+However in a situationwherein the company opts to get taxed under Section 115BAA or Section 115BAB then the rate f surcharge shall be 10% irrespective of the amount of total income.

-For the financial year 2022-23, the income tax rate for a Non-Resident Company shall be 40%.
+For the financial year 2023-24, the income tax rate for a Non-Resident Company shall be 40%.
 In addition, a surcharge amount will be added that is the amount of income-tax shall be increased by a surcharge at the rate of 2% of such tax, where total income exceeds INR 10 Million but not exceeding INR 100 Million and at the rate of 5% of such tax, where total income exceeds INR 100 Million.
 However, the surcharge shall be subject to marginal relief, which shall be as under: